Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 ## Known issues

 * It is recommended to update to zone.js `0.14.5`.
-Earlier versions of zone.js will cause some of the SDKs widgets buttons to not work correctly in Angular 16+ due to an [Angular bug](https://github.com/angular/angular/issues/54581) affecting `.on*` event listeners.
+Earlier versions of zone.js will cause some of the SDK's widget buttons to not work correctly due to an [Angular bug](https://github.com/angular/angular/issues/54581) affecting `.on*` event listeners.
 If you are unable to update zone.js, a potential workaround is to disable monkey patching of DOM `click` event.
 Make the following updates and be sure to test thoroughly for unexpected side effects.

 _src/zone-flags.ts_ - add this file to your project: